 Bible Reading Plan for Kids

-Here is a list of 30 Bible verses that I’ve compiled into a Bible reading plan for kids based on the theme of God’s love.
+Here is a list of 30 scriptures that I’ve compiled into a Bible reading plan for kids based on the theme of God’s love.
 I divided them into two categories.
 These verses are in the New King James Version.
 If you scroll down a bit, I’ve also included a printable with just the references as well as a journaling activity.

-God’s Love for Me
+Children’s Verses Should Begin with God’s Love for Me

 Inspirational Bible verses for kids should start with God’s love for them.
 I well remember being 4 years old and singing “Jesus Loves Me”.
 I believed with all of my young heart the words of that song.
 The same faith has helped me through many storms of life.